jitusharma7/ANN-Churn-Modelling-/README.md

   * [Credit](#Credit)

 ## Overview
-Customer churn is the percentage of customers that stopped using  company's product or service during a certain time frame.Obviously, any  company should aim for a churn rate that is as close to 0% as possible.
-In order to do this,  company has to be on top of its churn rate at all times and treat it as a top priority .
+Customer churn is the percentage of customers that stopped using the company's product or service during a certain time frame.
+Obviously, any company should aim for a churn rate that is as close to 0% as possible.
+To do this, the company has to be on top of its churn rate at all times and treat it as a top priority.

 *Impact of Churn  on Business**
-Customer churn impedes growth, so companies should have a defined method for calculating customer churn in a given period of time.
+Customer churn impedes growth, so companies should have a defined method for calculating customer churn in a given period.
 By being aware of and monitoring churn rate, organizations are equipped to determine their customer retention success rates and identify strategies for improvement.

  ## Problem_Definition
- One Bank Institution is facing challenges about Churn  rate whcih deteriorates buiness of the institute.
-The Bank Institute  is trying to address this problem by identifying patterns in their existingcustomeres  records using Artificial Neural Network.
+ One Bank Institution is facing challenges about the Churn rate which deteriorates the business of the institute.
+The Bank Institute is trying to address this problem by identifying patterns in their existing customer's records using Artificial Neural Network.

  ## Dataset_Description
-This dataset consists of below mentioned attributes:
+This dataset consists of the below-mentioned attributes:
 1. SLNO
 2. CustomerID
 3. Surname